 Let People Know You Like Them

-Think about how it would make you feel if someone tells you that you are a fascinating person.
+Think about how it would make you feel if someone told you that you are a fascinating person.
 It would probably make you feel pretty good.

 If you make it known what you like about other people, they will be excited to be around you.
 Too often we are afraid to tell others that we like them because we don’t know if they feel the same way.
 By telling the person how we feel about them, they may realize how awesome you are.